mrhonestsam/cordova-plugin-migrate-localstorage/README.md

 yet.
 This means that if you've run your app with `WKWebView` before this plugin will likely not work.
 To test if data is migrated over correctly:
     1. Delete the app from your emulator or device
-    2. Remove the `cordova-plugin-wkwebview-engine` and `cordova-plugin-migrate-localstorage` plugins
+    2. Remove the `cordova-plugin-ionic-webview` and `cordova-plugin-migrate-localstorage` plugins
     3. Run your app and store some data in LocalStorage
     4. Add both plugins back
     5. Run your app again.
 Your data should still be there!